CAE Reading and Use of English Practice Test 10 Printable and PDF version

 48 D. Science Policy Centre work, journals and discussion meetings are the ways that are meant to make the public more informed on the matters of science.

-51 A. Last sentence of the paragraph mentions Trailblazing website which can be used to access data on scientific discoveries of the past.
+51 A. Last sentence of the paragraph mentions the Trailblazing website which can be used to access data on scientific discoveries of the past.

 52 E. Middle of this paragraph: “Scientists often bemoan the public’s weak grasp of science”